 Mountain guides and farmers

-Endangered but no longer threatened
+Endangered, but no longer threatened

-In the past, the Hunziker cause would hardly have been noticed by the population.
-Picking an Edelweiss was long considered a peccadillo - but was done with great finesse.
-At the beginning of the 20th century, the mountain patrols often had to become the plant police - and fight the battle against the thieves.
-They found the stolen goods in water bottles, in bread boxes (with double bottoms, of course), in the gathered-up sleeves of mountain shirts or under the sweatbands of hats.
-"The thieves display a high degree of creativity," recorded an Alpine policeman in 1928.
-Today, fortunately, the understanding is different.
-The measures taken by conservationists, authorities and farmers have meant that the Alpine Edelweiss is at least no longer on the list of endangered plants.
+The Hunziker affair would have barely registered with the public in earlier times.
+Picking an edelweiss was long considered a minor offense – but it was carried out with great finesse.
+At the beginning of the 20th century, mountain rescue patrols frequently had to become the plant police – and wage war against the light-fingered thieves.
+They found the stolen goods in canteens, in lunch boxes (naturally with false bottoms), in the rolled-up sleeves of mountain shirts, or under the sweatbands of hats.
+"The thieves display a high degree of creativity," noted an Alpine police officer in 1928.
+Fortunately, the understanding of such crimes is different today.The measures taken by conservationists, authorities and farmers have led to the Alpine edelweiss no longer being on the list of endangered plants.